Numerical approximation of doubly reflected BSDEs with jumps and RCLL obstacles: Convergence result

 \subsection{Convergence of the penalized BSDE to the reflected BSDE}

-As said in the Introduction, this part of the proof deals with the general case of jumps driven by a random Poisson measure.
+As said in the Introduction, this part of the proof deals with the convergence of the penalized BSDE when the jumps are driven by a general Poisson random measure.
 We state in Proposition \ref{prop1} that a sequence of penalized BSDEs converges to the solution to \eqref{eq0}.
 To do so, we give in Section \ref{sect:int_res} an other proof of existence of solutions to reflected BSDEs with jumps and RCLL barriers based on the penalization method.
+We extend the proof of \cite[Section 4]{LX07} to the case of totally inacessible jumps.
+We are able to generalize their proof thanks to Mokobodzki's condition (which in particular enables to get Lemma \ref{exist_sol}, generalizing \cite[Lemma 4.1]{LX07}), to the comparison Theorem for BSDEs with jumps (see Theorem \ref{QS13:th4.2} and Theorem \ref{QS14:th5.1}) and to the caracterization of the solution of the DBBSDE as the value function of a stochastic game (proved in Proposition \ref{stochasticgame}).